top of page

 Question: How do I transport the bees when I pick them up?

-Answer: Most of the bees will be closed up enough, that there won't be any bees outside, however, some can escape, so if you aren't putting them in the back of your pickup truck, bring a towel to throw over them just to be safe.
+Answer: Most of the bees will be closed up enough so there won't be any bees outside, however, some can escape, so if you aren't putting them in the back of your pickup truck, bring a towel to throw over them just to be safe.
 We do not recommend transporting your bees in the trunk of a vehicle.
 The bees are already going to be hot, so every effort must be made to keep them cool, until you get them home.
+Back of a pickup truck is best.
+Wear a suit if you are putting them in your back seat, make sure the AC is on.
+The cooler the better for them on the trip.

 Question: Do you have any guarantees on your bees?